getgrav/grav-learn/pages/06.forms/01.blueprints/06.how-to-add-file-upload/docs.md

 ### File Uploads

-You can add file upload functionality in Plugins and Themes blueprints.
+You can add file upload functionality in Pages, Config, Plugins and Themes blueprints.

 Example usage: